Azure/bicep-types-az/generated/iothub/microsoft.devices/2022-04-30-preview/types.md

 ## RoutingEventHubProperties
 ### Properties
 * **authenticationType**: 'identityBased' | 'keyBased' | string: Method used to authenticate against the event hub endpoint
-* **connectionString**: string: The connection string of the event hub endpoint.
+* **connectionString**: string {secure}: The connection string of the event hub endpoint.
 * **endpointUri**: string: The url of the event hub endpoint.
 It must include the protocol sb://
 * **entityPath**: string: Event hub name on the event hub namespace
 * **id**: string: Id of the event hub endpoint
 * **identity**: [ManagedIdentity](#managedidentity): Managed identity properties of routing event hub endpoint.
-* **name**: string (Required): The name that identifies this endpoint.
+* **name**: string {pattern: "^[A-Za-z0-9-._]{1,64}$"} (Required): The name that identifies this endpoint.
 The name can only include alphanumeric characters, periods, underscores, hyphens and has a maximum length of 64 characters.
 The following names are reserved:  events, fileNotifications, $default.
 Endpoint names must be unique across endpoint types.
 * **resourceGroup**: string: The name of the resource group of the event hub endpoint.
 * **subscriptionId**: string: The subscription identifier of the event hub endpoint.